docker-mailserver/docker-mailserver/docs/content/introduction.md

 ## How does `docker-mailserver` help with setting everything up?

-As a _batteries included_ Docker image, `docker-mailserver` provides you with all the required components and a default configuration, to run a decent and secure mail server.
+As a _batteries included_ Docker image, `docker-mailserver` provides you with all the required components and a default configuration, to run a decent and secure mail-server.

 One may then customize all aspects of its internal components.